 What is the National Crime Information Center (NCIC) Registry?
 Who has access to it?

-The National Crime Information Center Registry (NCIC) is a nationwide, electronic database containing protective order information that is used by law enforcement agencies in the U.S, Canada, and Puerto Rico.
-It is managed by the FBI and state law enforcement officials.
+The National Crime Information Center Registry (NCIC) is a nationwide, electronic database that contains restraining order information that is used by law enforcement agencies in the U.S, Canada, and Puerto Rico.
+NCIC is managed by the FBI and state law enforcement officials.

 All law enforcement officials have access to it, but the information is encrypted so outsiders cannot access it.

-How do I register my protection order in Arkansas?
+How do I register my restraining order in Oregon?

-Do I have to register my protection order in Arkansas in order to get it enforced?
+Do I have to register my restraining order in Oregon in order to get it enforced?

-Will the abuser be notified if I register my order of protection?
+Will the abuser be notified if I register my restraining order?

 Under the federal Violence Against Women Act (VAWA), which applies to all U.S. states and territories, the court is not permitted to notify the abuser when a protective order has been registered or filed in a new state unless you specifically request that the abuser be notified.* However, you may wish to confirm that the clerk is aware of this law before registering the order if your address is confidential.

 However, remember that there may be a possibility that the abuser could somehow find out what state you have moved to.
 It is important to continue to safety plan, even if you are no longer in the state where the abuser is living.
-We have some safety planning tips to get you started on our Staying Safe page.
+We have some safety planning tips to get you started on our Safety Tips page.
 You can also contact a local domestic violence organization to get help in developing a personalized safety plan.
-You will find contact information for organizations in your area on our AR Advocates and Shelters page.
+You will find contact information for organizations in your area on our OR Advocates and Shelters page.

 * 18 USC § 2265(d)

 If you are unsure about whether registering your order is the right decision for you, you may want to contact a local domestic violence organization in your area.
-An advocate there can help you decide what the safest plan of action is for you in Arkansas.
-To see a list of local domestic violence organizations in Arkansas go to our AR Advocates and Shelters page.
+An advocate there can help you decide what the safest plan of action is for you in Oregon.
+To see a list of local domestic violence organizations in Oregon, go to our OR Advocates and Shelters page.